 Then, you decide what outcomes, or final result, would help address or meet those determined needs.
 Once you determine the anticipated outcome that addresses the need, then explore what you could do to create that outcome.
 Develop a measurement tool that you could use to determine whether you have meet your outcome.

-• Activity - A supplemental student centered program designed to meet the most important need and produce the desired outcome.
+- Activity - A supplemental student centered program designed to provide the supplemental support necessary for the targeted group of students to be able to meet the need and achieve the desired outcomes.

 Fully develop the activities so that it is clear what the program is, when it will operate, and who it will serve.
 These paramneters will allow you to collect the data that demonstrates that your activity produced the outcome.